Sidharth37/Sidharth37/README.md

 Graduate Student at the University Of Texas at Dallas (Information Technology & Management)

-Electronics and Tele-communication Engineer graduated from The University of Mumbai
+Electronics and Tele-communication Engineer, graduated from The University of Mumbai

 Data enthusiast with experience in SQL | Python | R | Java | Tableau | Power BI | Alteryx | ML studio